never2average/MasterMInd/README.md

 A very simple game to build and run.At this point,it lacks a standalone executable but still very easy to play.

-Requirement:
+Requirements:<br>
-1.python3
+* Python 3 or above

 Steps:<br>
-* download as a zip file
+* Download this folder as a zip file
 * extract from zip
 * double-click __init__.py to play game